 What’s the best type of compost for growing tomatoes?

 Good multi-purpose compost is essential for good tomatoes.
 Remember that the health of your tomatoes will depend on the goodness that they’re able to take from the compost or soil that you plant them in.
-So if you’re buying a grow bag for tomatoes that already contains compost, BUY A GREAT ONE, like this Levinton Tomorite one.
+So if you’re buying a grow bag for tomatoes that already contains compost, BUY A GREAT ONE, like the Levington Tomorite tomato grow bag

 Do you need fertilizer for growing tomatoes?